© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Newark town wall (Lombard Street) is a scheduled monument protected by Historic England under reference 1003488.
 View the official record →

-Newark town wall on Lombard Street is a segment of the medieval defensive fortification that enclosed Newark-on-Trent.
+Newark town wall on Lombard Street is a surviving section of the medieval defensive fortification that enclosed Newark-on-Trent during the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003488.

 Newark town wall (Lombard Street) is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003488.